Joshua Tree & Yucca Valley

 When Can You See the Milky Way in Joshua Tree?

 The Milky Way and stars put on an amazing show in Joshua Tree!
-Be sure to use your camera AND your phone so you can take time lapses as well!
-If you want to take Milky Way photos you need to plan your trip around a New Moon (a dark moon).
+Be sure to use your camera AND your phone so you can take time lapses or star trails as well!
+If you want to take Milky Way photos you need to plan your trip around a New Moon (dark moon).
 You can check the moon chart of your area at TimeandDate.com.

 Also check out Stargazing tips from Joshua Tree Visitor Center before you plan your trip so you can get the best photos!